itsnotajulius/Java/JavaNote.md

       Override:                   @Override methodStuff                                         (Call child method thats in Superclass needs same methodName and paras)
                                                                                                 (Runtime Polymorphism)(Cant override final&private or static only instance/this)

+    Encapsulation:
+      Definition:                 Is used to make sure sensitive data is hidden from user with private variables and public get and set
+                                  Hide things from other classes

+    Composition:
+      `Note:`                      `Use before Inheritance`
+      Definition:                 Describes a class that references one or more objects of other classes.
+Allows you to model a has-a association between objects.
+                                  Inheritance has limits but use that here give access to all.
+(Pc has case, monitor, motherboard)
+                                  Object that has other Objects (Pc has case, monitor, motherboard)(Dog is animal)